WebAssembly/component-model/design/mvp/CanonicalABI.md

 waiting to `enter`, the call is aborted before the arguments are lowered (which means that owned-handle arguments are not transferred).

-Once the backpressure gate is cleared, the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).
+Once the backpressure gate is cleared, TODO (`thread.index`) ... the arguments are lowered into core wasm values and memory according to the `canonopt` immediates of `canon lift` (as defined by `lower_flat_values` above).